About

 Spicy Green Apple Curry - a spicy, sweet dish that transforms the sourness of green apples with the earthy spiciness and robust flavours of Sri Lankan roasted curry powder!
 Vegan + Gluten free.

 Curry powder is a very regional thing (not all curry powders are the same, not even close!) and I intend do a separate post about all the different kinds of curry powder someday.
-For this apple curry, I used a Sri Lankan roasted Curry Powder, for which I have now shared the recipe I’m going to share the recipe, very soon!
+For this apple curry, I used a Sri Lankan roasted curry powder.
 This has a toastier flavour and is dark in colour with peppery notes.

 A simple curry powder with robust flavours can transform a dish.
 And amazingly enough, it can impart completely different flavours depending on the main ingredient of your dish as well.
 This green apply curry is a wonderful example of that.
 You start with the sourness/tartness of Granny Smith apples and end up with a tug of war between some amazing spicy and sweet flavours.